Enhanced second harmonic generation in high-$Q$ all-dielectric metasurfaces with backward frequency conversion: High- quasi-BIC resonance in AlGaAs metasurfaces

 \section{High-$Q$ quasi-BIC resonance in AlGaAs metasurfaces}

 We consider the resonant AlGaAs metasurfaces for nonlinear SHG process, as shown in Fig. \ref{fig1}.
+The fundamental pump wave is normally incident to the metasurface structure, and the transmitted SHG signals are collected from the substrate side.
 AlGaAs is chosen because of its strong second-order nonlinear susceptibility for SHG response, and its high refractive index that is necessary to sustain the quasi-BIC resonances in the wavelength of interest\cite{CamachoMorales2016,Rocco2024}.
-The metasurfaces are composed of a square lattice of patterned AlGaAs nanodisks of height $h=220$ nm on top of a SiO$_{2}$ substrate with the period of $P=1000$ nm.
-The refractive index of AlGaAs is derived from experimental data\cite{Gehrsitz2000}, and the refractive index of the substrate is set to 1.45.
-The radius of cylinder nanodisk and the major axis of elliptical nanodisk are both fixed as $R=180$ nm.
-A tunable geometrical parameter here is the minor axis $r$ of the elliptical nanodisks.
+The metasurfaces are composed of a square lattice of patterned AlGaAs nanodisks of height $h=300$ nm on top of a SiO$_{2}$ substrate with the period of $p_{x}=p_{y}=1020$ nm.
+The refractive index of AlGaAs is derived from experimental data and plotted in Fig. S1\cite{SM} (see also Ref.\cite{Gehrsitz2000} therein), and the refractive index of the substrate is set to 1.45.
+The radii of circular-circular nanodisks are $R=r=225$ nm.
+A tunable geometrical parameter here is the radius $r$ of the nanodisk at the right side.